Why do people seek therapy?

 - Is primary care physician approval required?

-While some of our providers do accept several forms of insurance, it is recommended that you consider an alternative payment method.
-We accept MasterCard and Visa, as well as personal checks and cash.
+While some of our providers do accept insurance, it is recommended that you consider an alternative payment method.
+We accept MasterCard, Visa, American Express, Discover, HSA cards, as well as personal checks and cash.

 Is therapy confidential?